Jordi Turull

 Jordi Turull i Negre (born 6 September 1966) is a Spanish politician from Catalonia associated with Together for Catalonia.
+Since March 2018 he has been in pre-trial custody by order of the Supreme Court of Spain and accused of sedition and rebellion.
+On 10 July 2018 a Supreme Court judge suspended him as a deputy in the Catalan parliament.

 Life and career

 Turull was born in Parets del Vallès, Spain.
 With a degree in law, he joined the Nationalist Youth of Catalonia in 1983 and Convergència Democràtica (CDC) in 1987.
 He was a councilor in the City Council of Parets del Vallès in 1987–2003, and headed the Convergència i Unió (CiU) list in the municipal elections of 1991, 1995 and 1999.
 He was a member of the Diputació de Barcelona in 1991–1996 and general director of the Catalan Institute of Volunteering between 1996 and 2000.
 He was the Regional President of CDC del Vallès Oriental in 2000–2004 and president of the CDC regional federation of Barcelona.
 He has also been an associate professor at the Autonomous University of Barcelona.

 Deputy in the Catalan Parliament since 2004, in 2010 he became spokesperson for the Convergència i Unió group in the Parliament of Catalonia and in March 2013 he was appointed as group president.
 He presided the research commission on the Fiscal Pact of the Parliament of Catalonia.

 After the 2015 elections to the Parliament of Catalonia, he was elected president of the Junts pel Sí coalition.
 He held the position until 14 July 2017, when President Carles Puigdemont chose him as Councilor for Presidency and Government spokesman.

 In the 2019 general election, Turull was elected member of the Congress of Deputies for the Province of Barcelona, being sworn in on 20 May 2019, but on 24 May, by a recommendation of the Supreme Court, the Board of the Congress suspended him and other imprisoned Catalan leaders.
 He also resigned as member of the Catalan Parliament on 18 May 2019.

 He was pardoned and released, along with the other 8 jailed Catalonia independence leaders, in June 2021.